 Cemeteries that offer a range of burial options and adequate space for future burial demand.
+Accessible and affordable housing to eligible people within the community.

 For the duration of this AMP, Council will focus on maintaining existing levels of service and is not planning to make significant investment in improvements.
 For further detail, including measures and targets for the levels of service, refer to Section 5.